Battery health guide

 How to check laptop battery health percentage

-If you want a quick battery health check without doing the math yourself, enter both values into the Battery Health Check Laptop tool.
-It gives you a simple battery health percentage laptop result and explains whether the battery still looks good, moderate, or ready for replacement.
+If you want a quicker answer without doing the math by hand, enter both values into the Battery Health Check Laptop tool.
+It shows whether the battery looks good, moderately worn, or close to replacement.

 Use the tool